-As at May 31, 2019, the Company's financial instruments consisted of cash, other receivables, note receivable, account payables and accrued liabilities, and convertible debentures.
-The fair values of other receivables and account payables and accrued liabilities approximate their carrying values because of their current nature.
+As at May 31, 2020, the Company's financial instruments consisted of cash, other receivables, note receivable, due from related parties, account payables and accrued liabilities, customer deposit, convertible debentures and lease liabilities.
+The fair values of other receivables, note receivable, due from related parties, account payables and accrued liabilities, customer deposit approximate their carrying values because of their current nature.